 Sandesh earned his Ph.D. in Biotechnology in 2020, from the Institute of Chemical Technology, Mumbai.
 His Ph.D. research focused on enzymatic biotransformation of sugars and polyphenols to enhance functionality.
-Sandesh is currently a Postdoctoral Researcher at the Indian Institute of Technology Bombay, India.
-His research interests include Pharmacognosy, Food bioscience, and Functional foods and he is passionate about scientific writing and teaching.
+Sandesh is currently a Postdoctoral Researcher at the University of Tennessee Health Science Center (UTHSC), Memphis, US.
+His research interests include immunology, pharmacognosy, food bioscience, and functional foods and he is passionate about scientific writing.

 Articles by Sandesh J. Marathe